 Mr Leo F O'Reilly was previously a partner of the audit firm, KPMG Albury, at a time when KPMG undertook an audit of the Society.
-KPMG Albury changed its name to WHK Audit & Risk Assessment in March 2008 and continues to act as the Society's auditors.
-Mr O'Reilly retired from KPMG in 1996 and was appointed as a Director of the Society in 1998.
+Mr O'Reilly ceased to be a partner and retired from KPMG in 1996.
+He became a Director of the Society in 1998.